-How to play it: Preparing for a stock market stall
+HOW TO PLAY IT: Preparing for a stock market stall

-NEW YORK (Reuters) - Investing has been a little too easy lately.
+NEW YORK, March 16 (Reuters) - Investing has been a little too easy lately.

 If you put your money almost anywhere in the stock market on the first trading day of 2012, you’ve seen a double-digit return.
 The Standard and Poor’s 500 index of large-cap stocks, the Russell 2000 index of small-cap stocks, and the Stoxx 50 index of European blue chips are each up about 11 percent since then.
 The Vix, a measure of stock-market volatility, is at a five-year low.